This Electric Motorcycle Has A Hubless Rear Wheel And An Advanced Radar Based Safety System

 Verge TS Ultra’s price

 The Verge TS Ultra is a groundbreaking step for the motorcycling world and just like all the cutting-edge technologies, you need to pay a premium to experience the absolute best.
-The Verge TS Ultra is the flagship model and with the advanced sensor included, you will need to shell out USD 44,900 (approximately THB 1.5 million).
+The Verge TS Ultra is the flagship model and with the advanced sensor included, you will need to shell out USD 44,900 (approximately HKD 350,572).

-For those who can do without the advanced safety gizmos, there is a more affordable Verge TS Pro with a lesser range of 349 km and a power rating of 137 hp, costing USD 29,900 (approximately THB 1 million).
-The entry-level variant is called the Verge TS and for a sticker price of USD 26,900 (approximately THB 942,132), you have to make do with 107 hp of power and 249 km of range.
+For those who can do without the advanced safety gizmos, there is a more affordable Verge TS Pro with a lesser range of 349 km and a power rating of 137 hp, costing USD 29,900 (approximately HKD 233,455).
+The entry-level variant is called the Verge TS and for a sticker price of USD 26,900 (approximately HKD 210,031), you have to make do with 107 hp of power and 249 km of range.

 The motorcycle will be available in the US and Europe for now and the company is yet to reveal its plans for the global markets.